Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank #1"
 	{
 		// The Mutant Tank converts nearby common infected into Witch minions.
-		// Requires "mt_witch.smx" to be installed.
+		// Requires "mt_abilities2.smx" to be compiled with "mt_witch.sp" to work.
 		"Witch Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.